Supporting Adults to Heal from Trauma, Relationships, and Struggles with Substance Use

 Interested in therapy and want to learn more?
 Let's schedule a time to talk over the phone to determine if we are a good fit to work together.
 Leave me a voicemail or email me with a few convenient times to reach you.
 Initial Consultation may also be booked through the schedule appointment button.

 Insurance is accepted as an out of network provider.
 This means that fees are paid up front.
 A superbill will be provided that you can submit to your insurance carrier if you have out of network insurance reimbursement.
+HSA (Health Savings Account) cards are accepted.
+Check with your insurance plans and HSA to verify your benefits.

 Group Therapy for Survivors